code-iai/ROSIntegration/README.md

 roslaunch rosbridge_server rosbridge_tcp.launch bson_only_mode:=True
 ```

+This plugin has been tested with Unreal Engine 4.16.2

 ## Usage
 - Add this repository to your Plugins/ Folder in your Unreal Project.
 - Open [Source/ROSIntegration/Private/ROSIntegrationCore.cpp](Source/ROSIntegration/Private/ROSIntegrationCore.cpp) and change the IP-address to your rosbridge server